prj-astragale/biglake/README.md

-# *Inlake*: a knowledge-base gateway
+# *Biglake*: a knowledge-base gateway

-*Inlake* is a data gateway for an *event-centric* knowledge-base system.
+*Biglake* is a data gateway for an *event-centric* knowledge-base system.
 It is intended for the smooth ingestion of: binary files and their metadatas, structured and unstructured textual information.

-*Inlake is part of the [Astragale](https://github.com/prj-astragale) project*

-**Motivation:** This small API development provides some flexibility while adressing the requirements for data ingestion. *Inlake* is a part of the *KIBOS* architecture set up for the *Astragale* scientific project.
+**Motivation:** This small API development provides some flexibility while adressing the requirements for data ingestion. *Biglake is part of the [Astragale](https://github.com/prj-astragale) project*

 ## Features
 + [Avro](https://avro.apache.org/) data verification and validation